 May I schedule a visit to LSU SVM?

-If you are interested in a particular residency and would like inquire regarding a possible visit, please first make sure that the position is available by checking on www.virmp.org, and then you can contact the Program Director of that position.
-Keep in mind that some services cannot accomodate visitors and may only schedule a skype interview if necessary.
+If you are interested in a particular residency and would like inquire regarding a possible visit, please make sure that the position is available by checking on www.virmp.org, and then you can contact the Program Director of that position.
+'Please note that not all specialties advertise positions through the VIRMP.
+Also keep in mind that some services cannot accommodate visitors and may only schedule an online interview if necessary.

 |Residency Program||Program Director|